 You’ll receive your declaration letter the same as individuals, but you’ll need to provide a little more information.

 - Your business number, if you have one

 - Your incorporation number and date of incorporation number, if applicable

-- The name, date of birth, citizenship status, social insurance number, B.C. residency for tax purposes and percentage of household income reported for each member of the corporation, business partnership or trust
+- The name, date of birth, citizenship status, social insurance number if applicable, B.C. residency for tax purposes and percentage of household income reported for each member of the corporation, business partnership or trust

 This information is provided for your convenience and guidance and is not a replacement for the legislation.